gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -h, --help                       Print this help

 Get details about a policy type.
 [policy-type] is required.
-This is ID of a policy type.
+This is Name or ID of a policy type.
 ```

 #### policies list